 - Head protection eg. hard hats and helmets

-- Eye and face protection eg. safety glasses, goggles, and visors
+- Protective Eyewear eg. safety glasses, goggles, and visors

 - Hand protection eg. disposable gloves and contractor gloves